-Before you start trying to eat it as your main flour, understand that since it has so much fiber, it can also give you indigestion.
+Before you start trying to cook with psyllium husk flour, understand that since it has so much fiber, it can also give you indigestion.
 It's known to cause gas, diarrhea, and even constipation.

 I usually like to use it in conjunction with other flours.
 It made my keto-friendly bread come out with almost no carbs!